telerik/blazor-docs/knowledge-base/grid-show-confirm-cancel-dialog.md

 * Handle the [`OnCancel`]({%slug grid-events%}#cud-events) event of the Grid
 * Display the Predefined Dialog in the `OnCancel` handler
-* Prevent the event or allow cancel edit/create depending on the user choice
+* Prevent the `OnCancel` event to keep the Grid in edit mode.
+This will cancel the other user action.

 ````CSHTML
 @*Only OnCancel event is handled for brevity*@